MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

 -	Read in a provided image and make the classification
 - 	Print out top 5 class names
 -	Use API Access key to connect to the database, call foods_search function from fatsecret library, pass the predicted class name who has highest probability as the parameter
--	Genarate the following html code, e.g., Chicken Drumstck is the predicted food and food id is 1679 in the database, and prompt out a window to user which includes food's nuitrition information.
+-	Genarate the following html code, e.g., chicken drumstck is the predicted food and food id is "1679" in the database, and prompt out a window to user which includes food's nuitrition information.

 ```html
 <!DOCTYPE html >